 First European to visit this ancient city was explorer Francis Buchanan Hamilton in 1808.
 Another explorer – Alexander Cunningham identified this ancient site as the capital of Pundravardhana in 1879.

-Mahasthangarh does not belong to most spectacular landmarks but nevertheless it is popular among people interested in history.
-It is also sacred place for Hindus.
+Mahasthangarh does not belong to the most spectacular landmarks but nevertheless, it is popular among people interested in history.
+It is also a sacred place for Hindus.
 Next to the site is built a museum which contains many items which have been found during the excavations.

-Unfortunately Mahasthangarh is endangered – unknown quantity of artefacts are stolen from the hundreds of unexplored mounds, site is also endangered by swamping.
+Unfortunately Mahasthangarh is endangered – an unknown quantity of artifacts are stolen from the hundreds of unexplored mounds, the site is also endangered by swamping.

 - A. K. M. Yaqub Ali.
 Pundranagara: an Emporium of North Bengal.
 Journal of the Asiatic Society of Bangladesh, Vol. 53, No.1., June 2008, Dhaka.

-The densely populated Bangladesh has had large and influential cities for millenia long.
-Country is rich with interesting archaeological heritage, such as remnants of viharas – Buddhist shrines and monasteries and abandoned ancient cities.
+The densely populated Bangladesh has had large and influential cities for millennia long.
+The country is rich with interesting archaeological heritage, such as remnants of viharas – Buddhist shrines and monasteries and abandoned ancient cities.

 Bangladesh is a new name for an old land whose history is little known to the wider world.
 A country chiefly famous in the West for media images of poverty, underdevelopment, and natural disasters, Bangladesh did not exist as an independent state until 1971.